-Adjustable registers located on the overhead console provide air flow to the passengers.
-Air flow can be directed.
-Passengers can orient individual registers by rotating the nozzle.
+Manually adjustable registers located on the overhead console provide air flow to the passengers.
+Air flow can be directed, passengers can orient individual registers by rotating the nozzle.
 To adjust air flow, passengers must open or close the flaps.
 Activation of the fans is done by depressing a rocker switch on the dashboard.
 Refer to Controls & Instruments chapter.